 Having an effective training plan will help you to complete your doctorate on time and with minimum stress.
 It is worth taking time to plan, review and revisit your plan.
 Research students arrive with us with different levels of experience so our training and development activity is tailored to your needs.
-Please discuss your needs with your supervisor, agree a training plan and record it on the PDR within one month of starting your studies.
+Please discuss your needs with your supervisor, agree a training plan and record it on GRAD within one month of starting your studies.
 Your supervisor will monitor your progress regularly, as a minimum as part of the first formal report, the progress report: transfer stage then annually.

 National researcher development framework

 The national researcher development framework (RDF) and associated Researcher Development Statement (RDS) (supported by the UK Research Councils) has been developed to help researchers consider their own personal and professional development.

 The RDF identifies skills and attributes of researchers in four broad areas:

 The University of Leeds training and development needs analysis is based on the national RDF.
 Use the training and development needs analysis tool in GRAD to help you consider your training needs within the context of your research degree and your future career.
 This helps you to track your progress.

 - Identifying the opportunities that suit your needs

 There are many opportunities available to postgradute researchers including workshops, seminars, practice and feedback opportunities and learning from experienced colleagues.